mitre/cti/USAGE.md

 # The ATT&CK data model

-The data in this repository is STIX2.0 and divided into three folders, one for each domain of ATT&CK.
+The data in this repository is STIX 2.0 and divided into folders, one for each domain of ATT&CK.
 These domains generally follow the same format with a few departures.
 Domain differences will be noted in the relevant sections of this document.

 ATT&CK uses a mix of predefined and custom STIX objects to implement ATT&CK concepts.
 The following table is a mapping of ATT&CK concepts to STIX 2.0 objects: